Correcting Corporate Foreign Tax Noncompliance: Identifying and Repairing Incomplete or Incorrect Filings

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide corporate tax advisers with a practical guide to identifying potential foreign information reporting noncompliance, and correcting and disclosing filing deficiencies.
+This course will provide corporate tax advisers with a practical guide to identifying potential foreign information reporting noncompliance, and correcting and disclosing filing deficiencies.
 The panel will discuss the most common issues in completing international information forms such as the FBAR, Form 8938, and Forms 5471 and 5472.
 The webinar will also offer useful tools for remedying delinquent or incorrect foreign asset disclosure filings after the closing of the Overseas Voluntary Disclosure Program (OVDP).

 - New IRS Large Business & International (LBI) Foreign Compliance Initiatives